jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 ## 4.5.30 mkl2fch
 Transfer MOs from ORCA .mkl file into Gaussian .fch(k) file.
 A .fch(k) file must be provided by the user, in which the geometry and basis set data are valid (i.e. specifying 'noysmm int=nobasistransform 5D 7F' in Gaussian).

 Note that the number of digits in .mkl file is only 7, and the scientific notation is not used.
 Therefore, the transferred MOs will not be very accurate.
-This should be sufficient for visualizing orbitals and common wavefunction amalysis, but may cause up to 10-5 a.u. error on electronic energy in further computations.
-This can be viewed as a defect of the orca_2mkl utility in ORCA program.
-You are recommended to bring up an issue or request in the ORCA forum (https://orcaforum.kofo.mpg.de), to suggest ORCA developers to fix this.
+This should be sufficient for visualizing orbitals and common wavefunction amalysis, but may cause up to 1e-5 a.u. error on electronic energy in further computations.
+This can be viewed as a defect of the `orca_2mkl` utility in ORCA program.
+You are recommended to bring up an issue or request in the [ORCA forum](https://orcaforum.kofo.mpg.de), to suggest ORCA developers to fix this.
 If the scientific notation is not used, then 10 digits of MO coefficients should be sufficient for further computations.

 Two examples are shown and explained below